merrbii/Pcal-SocialPolymorphism/PcalGenomics.md

 # save file containing for each candidate gene: the position, ref and alt alleles, type of effect, gene ID and the number of queens carrying the ref/alt allele
 write.table(com2, "genotypephenotype.withmissingCount.tsv", quote = F,col.names = T, row.names = F, sep = "\t")

-# This files was used to filter the candidate genes and to narrow down the list to only 38 genes (with six very interesing ones)
+# This files was used to manually screen our candidate genes
 ```

 ### V- RAD sequencing and analysis